gustavares/go-study/README.md

 - -list to list chats
 - -c [chat name] to keep asking questions into the same chat

+### YTP CLI

+A study time tracker as a CLI app.
+The YTP mobile is cool but they don't have a desktop one.
+I'd like something simple like that to keep track of my study.

+#### Feature priority
+- [ ] Simple time tracker by topic
+- [ ] To-do list by date by topic

 ## Some resources
 - Simple references https://gobyexample.com/
 - Deeper references https://go.dev/doc/effective_go